jmil/Bioe421_521-MicrocontrollerApplications/Lab_10--GitWorkflows/Lab10--GitWorkflows.md

 1. Move the contents of your Brainstorm and Abstract into the `README.md` file and use markdown to format it.
 You will want to check if you are formatting things properly by looking at your repo on github.
 Don't rename this file, the `README.md` file by default is rendered into HTML by github to make it easy for people to understand what's in the repo.

 1. Create a `milestones.md` file.
 Put a detailed set of deadlines you hope to accomplish for your final project.
 Start with proof of concept issues.
 What's the first thing you need to verify that the basic mechanics of your project will work?
-Be sure to overlay these milestones with the assignment due dates given on the Owlspace calendar.
+Be sure to overlay these milestones with the assignment due dates given on the Canvas.rice.edu course calendar.
 You can format such as:

 		# Header here (title, names, etc.)
 		## Milestones